 Nykode Therapeutics and Richter-Helm BioLogics Announce Strategic Manufacturing Partnership

-/EIN News/ -- OSLO, Norway, Dec.
-19, 2022 (GLOBE NEWSWIRE) -- Nykode Therapeutics ASA (OSE: NYKD), a clinical-stage biopharmaceutical company dedicated to the discovery and development of novel immunotherapies, today announced that it has entered into a strategic manufacturing partnership with Richter-Helm BioLogics GmbH & Co KG to supply plasmid DNA for Nykode’s wholly owned and partnered product portfolio.
+OSLO, Norway, Dec.
+19, 2022 (GLOBE NEWSWIRE) -- Nykode Therapeutics ASA NYKD, a clinical-stage biopharmaceutical company dedicated to the discovery and development of novel immunotherapies, today announced that it has entered into a strategic manufacturing partnership with Richter-Helm BioLogics GmbH & Co KG to supply plasmid DNA for Nykode's wholly owned and partnered product portfolio.

 "We are excited about the strategic manufacturing partnership with Richter-Helm BioLogics.
 As a leading manufacturer of DNA vaccines, they will provide the long-term expertise and capacity needed to support our ambitious growth and pipeline development," stated Mette Husbyn, Chief Technology Officer of Nykode Therapeutics.